 - Opportunity to build your credit card limit over time by adding funds to your Security Deposit.

-- Reports to consumer reporting agencies help you monitor your financial progress to begin your credit building journey (build credit by keeping your balance low and paying on time every month)
+- Reports to consumer reporting agencies help you monitor your financial progress to begin your credit building journey (build credit by keeping your balance low and paying all your bills on time every month)

 - You don't need perfect credit for a First PREMIER® Bank Secured Credit Card